 So, which is the best torque wrench for hydrants?

 The best torque wrench for hydrants is the SureTork Socket Wrench.
 These specialized pipeline wrenches suit hydrant labor thanks to their specific design features.
 Most importantly, you can quickly adjust it in the field for moving between different applications.

 Below, we discuss what we mean by the term torque wrench and why the SureTork Socket Wrench is the best hydrant tool.

 What Is a Torque Wrench?

 While we can argue that the tightness of fasteners is always important, it’s less so in things like DIY.
-For uses such as adjusting a hydrant, correct tightness is the difference between a properly functioning and potentially inaccurate piece of equipment.
+Correct tightness is the difference between a properly functioning and potentially inaccurate piece of equipment for uses such as adjusting a hydrant.

 As the name implies, a torque wrench uses torque (rotational force) in place of bolt tension to ensure a fastener is correct.
-While bolt tension is a better measurement to use, it’s often impossible to get an accurate reading.
-This challenge is why a socket wrench with torque does the job.
+While bolt tension is a better measurement, getting an accurate reading is often impossible.
+This challenge is why a socket wrench set with torque does the job.

 How Does a Torque Wrench Work?

 Torque wrenches have different applications that require different functions.
 The most effective measuring torque is with a clicker in place of a pipeline wrench or hydrant wrench.

 Essentially, it’s an internal mechanism that clicks once you get the correct torque.
 This mechanism lets the operator know when to stop turning, as too much tension can cause the fastener to erode.